 Possess a deep understanding of Brazilian history and the musical developments during each era of country's development.

-Program is open to all second or third year students with good academic and disciplinary standing.
+This program is open to the entire undergraduate campus community.
 Students do not need to be in the School of Music and/or know how to play an instrument to participate in this program.
+Music majors and students with music performance experience are encouraged to apply.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.